 By evening we were ready to go exploring.

 Arriving early to the Night Market area, I enjoyed a glass of wine whilst getting a manicure and pedicure.
 All for about $12 US (including the drink.)
-With the help of a little assistant sitting next to me selecting the nail varnish colours, this was fun!
+With the help of a little assistant sitting next to me selecting the nail varnish colors, this was fun!

-Explorason really just wanted to relax at the villa, so we ordered take away at an Italian restaurant, and returned to dangle our feet in the swimming pool whilst savouring our meal.
+Explorason really just wanted to relax at the villa, so we ordered take away at an Italian restaurant, and returned to dangle our feet in the swimming pool whilst savoring our meal.
 It was the perfect end to the day.